preesm/preesm/releng/README.md

 | snapshot_predeploy.sh | Called by Travis CI when building develop branch.
 This script fetches the [snapshot update site of Preesm](https://github.com/preesm/preesm-snapshot-site), prepare it to integrate current built version, then push the changes. |
 | update-version.sh | Small Bash script that calls Maven with proper arguments to set a new version for all submodules.
 Calls the **Maven Tycho Version Plugin**. |

-The **.travis.yml** file at the root of the repositories defines what needs to be done by the Travis CI service.
-See https://docs.travis-ci.com/
+The **yml** files in .github/workflows/ define what needs to be done by GutHub Actions.

 Build Process in Maven
 ----------------------